-The Compartment has a minimum commitment of 20% of Sustainable Investments with an environmental objective with no commitment on their alignment with the EU Taxonomy.
+The Sub-Fund will have a minimum commitment of 5% of Sustainable Investments to sustainable investments with an environmental objective as indicated in this Annex with no commitment on their alignment with the EU Taxonomy.

 What is the minimum share of socially sustainable investments?